Learning-based legged locomotion; state of the art and future perspectives: Theoretical background

 \subsection{Behavior Cloning and Imitation Learning}

-As we discussed in the previous subsection, the main goal of RL is to find control policies that maximize the cumulative reward, in a model-based or model-free fashion.
-Either ways, we assume that the reward function is given to us and the algorithm collects data to learn a model (model-based), or a value/policy function (model-free).
-While this has shown to very promising in practice, it requires an imense amount of reward engineering, in particular for problems with sparse reward.
+As mentioned, the main goal of RL is to find control policies that maximize the cumulative reward, in a model-based or model-free fashion.
+Either way, we assume that the reward function is given to us and the algorithm collects data to learn a model (model-based), or a value/policy function (model-free).
+While this has shown to be very promising in practice, it requires an immense amount of reward engineering, in particular for problems with sparse rewards.

 Learning to imitate actions from an expert human demonstration or an existing expert policy~\cite{pomerleau1988alvinn} can be seen as a remedy to this problem.
 However, naively mimicking the actions of the expert often fails due to the compounding nature of errors in control problems and the resulting distribution mismatches between the states visited during training and those seen at runtime.
 To mitigate this issue, researchers have explored alternative approaches for developing robust policies, such as dataset aggregation (DAgger)~\cite{ross2011reduction} or generative adversarial imitation learning (GAIL)~\cite{ho2016generative}.
-One notable usage of IL in learning-based locomotion is privileged learning~\cite{chen2020learning}, which learns a capable teacher policy with ground-truth information first and copies the behaviors into a student policy with a realistic sensor configuration.
-We will revisit this particular strategy later, given its importance.
+One notable usage of IL in learning-based locomotion is privileged learning~\cite{chen2020learning}, which first learns a capable teacher policy with ground-truth information and copies the behaviors into a student policy with a realistic sensor configuration.
+Given its importance, we will revisit this particular strategy later in Sec. \ref{subsec:privileged_learning}.